-Welcome to the University of Alberta Formula SAE team!
-We are an interdisciplinary team of students that designs and builds a single seater, formula style racecar to compete in the Society of Automotive Engineers (SAE) Formula SAE Collegiate Design Competition.
+Welcome to the University of Alberta Formula Racing team!
+We are an interdisciplinary team of students that designs and builds a single-seater, formula style race car to compete in the Society of Automotive Engineers (SAE) International Formula SAE Collegiate Design Competition.
 Our team is entirely student run and operated, and we provide a unique and enriching environment for students to develop vital real-world skills which better equip graduates for the professional world.

 What Do We Do?

-Being part of an FSAE team provides a tremendous opportunity for students to:
+Being part of our Formula Racing team provides a tremendous opportunity for students to:

 - Experience working on a multidisciplinary team similar to project teams in the professional world.